gmlewis/irmf-editor/README.md

 slice your model at the highest resolutions possible so that you don't get jaggies in the resulting model.

+## Why is my model flat-shaded?

+Your model is flat-shaded because I haven't figured out yet how to do shading properly.
+What we are dealing with here is essentially a point cloud.
+How do you properly shade a point cloud?!?

+What we really need to do proper shading of the model is to have the surface normals.
+But currently, the renderer has absolutely no idea where the surface boundaries of your model are.
+It simply slices your model into a large number of planes, and splats pixels onto those planes where it finds material in your model.
+Because of the way we render the planes, the resulting picture appears to be a solid model but it is just a point cloud.
+Solutions to the problem are welcome. :smiley:

 ----------------------------------------------------------------------

 # License